luisnaranjo733/flashcards/README.rst

 Flashcards
 ==========

-A , similar to physical flash card quizzing.

 Flashcards is a simple memorization tool, written in **python**, which aims to emulate real flashcards.

-The user can add “bundles” of flashcards for different types of subjects, which are stored in a sqlite3 database.
+The user can add “decks” of flashcards for different types of subjects, which are stored in a sqlite3 database.

 The user can then quiz his or herself using the Leitner Algorithm, which focuses card repetition based on the most commonly missed cards.

+More information on the Leitner Algorithm here: http://flashcarddb.com/leitner

 **Flashcards is under active development.**